 Rooted in concept, emotion, and often in close conversation with my surroundings, my work today is intuitively accomplished.
-My large abstract paintings explore the concept of light and darkness coexisting, both literally and metaphorically.
-My other series investigate language, the compression of time, identity, and paradoxes.
+My monochromatic abstracts are explore the coexistence of light and dark, both literally and metaphorically, while the gold and metal leaf paintings on mirrors investigate language and its different cultural interpretations.
+My recent “Remnant Series” of acrylic paint cast in small epoxy resin squares is about the compression of time and memory.

-Living in France brought about a change.
-My work became more refined, with a simultaneous shift towards realism.
-Eventually, the predetermined imagery I was using ceased to interest me.
-I began experimenting with new techniques and expanding further into abstraction.
+My work evolved while living in France.
+It became more refined, with a simultaneous shift towards realism.
+I started experimenting with new techniques and expanding further into abstraction.

 Today, I am drawn to the constant struggle of losing and regaining control in large abstract painting.
 Working at this scale is physically demanding.
 I build the canvases myself, and they are often larger than me.
 I am constantly rotating and adjusting the painting, shifting my position, and moving while painting.
 I have a hard time sitting still, but painting forces me to be patient.